-Chicago-style pizza usually refers to deep-dish pizza, which is a thick pizza baked in a pan and layered with cheese, fillings like meat and vegetables, and sauce, in that order.
-The crust is usually 2-3 inches tall and gets slightly fried due to the oil in the pan.
-The main distinction between deep dish pizza and New York style pizza or Neapolitan pizza is that, as the name suggests, the crust is very deep, creating a bulky pizza that is more similar to a pie than a flatbread.
+Chicago-style pizza usually refers to deep-dish pizza, which is a thick pizza baked in a pan and layered with cheese, fillings like meat and vegetables, and sauce–in that order.
+The crust is usually two to three inches tall and gets slightly fried due to the oil in the pan.
+The main distinction between deep-dish pizza and New York-style pizza or Neapolitan pizza is that, as the name suggests, the crust is very deep, creating a bulky pizza that is more similar to a pie than a flatbread.
 Although the entire pizza is very thick, the crust itself is thin to medium in thickness.

 The History of the Deep-Dish Pizza